tbsmcd/select_pagesize/README.md

 Using this plugin, you can not only change `<input>` to `<select>`, but also limit on the server side so that only the value set in `config.inc.php` can be posted.

 ## Set up
-All you have to do is Clone this repo and edit `config.inc.php`.
+All you have to do is `composer install` this repo and edit `config.inc.php`.

 ```config.inc.php
 $config['plugins'] = ['archive', 'zipdownload', 'select_pagesize'];